CPW wants input on Colorado’s wolf reintroduction plan

 The plan proposes up to $8,000 for any livestock or animal killed by a wolf.

-“And it’s a scary prospect for a sheep rancher.
-Because we don’t just loose one sheep at a time, we loose hundreds,” said Renee Deal.
+“And, it’s a scary prospect for a sheep rancher.
+Because we don’t just lose one sheep at a time, we lose hundreds,” said Renee Deal.

 Under the plan, the state has the right to kill wolves that develop a habit of preying on livestock or damaging game populations.
-CPW will monitor the packs using GPS collars, trail cameras and aerial surveys.
-They will closely monitor wolf prey populations, along with impacts to elk, deer and moose populations.
+CPW will monitor the packs using GPS collars, trail cameras, and aerial surveys.
+They will closely monitor wolf prey populations, along with impacts on elk, deer, and moose populations.

 “A minimum population of 200 wolves is honestly insulting at best.
 And the educated public who voted to restore wolves did not do so to see them later reclassified as a game species, said Kelly Murphy.